All Episodes

 Well, nice to have you, sir.

-Uh there's something that bothered me about the last episode.
+There's something that bothered me about the last episode.

 You think Paulie Walnuts is going to whack Tony?

-Yeah, Paul Paul tried to defect uh to uh to the old New York gang headed by Carmine uh Lupertazzo, I think it was whatever, um, and he was being set up by Johnny Sack.
+Yeah, Paulie tried to defect to the old New York gang headed by Carmine Lupertazzo, I think it was whatever.

-I know they're all saying this is it, there's no no more, and they're not gonna be a movie and all that.
+There's no more, and they're not going to be a movie and all that.

-But if they keep it's one of the reasons I think Tony may survive.
+But if they keep, it's one of the reasons I think Tony may survive.

 But AJ, you know, he's cruising.